kris965/pc-builder/README.md

 ## Credits

 ### Media
- - Images for the slider on the home page were taken from [Unsplash](https://unsplash.com/) except the ones added by other users.
+ - Images for the slider on the home page were taken from [Unsplash](https://unsplash.com/).

 ### Acknowledgements
 -  the Code Institute Slack community was really helpful during the development of this project.